Optimized projection-free algorithms for online learning: construction and worst-case analysis: Introduction

-We present numerical evaluations of the exact worst-case regret of the existing and our new OFW tunings based on semidefinite optimization up to moderate horizon $T=100$ (Section~\ref{sec:numerics}).
-We further (a) construct a likely minimax optimal Frank--Wolfe algorithm, (b) conclude that our bound for our version of OFW is not tight (best possible bound is about 2/3 of ours), and that that of Hazan is also suboptimal (but still worse than ours).
-Note that the theoretical bound for our algorithms remains better than the best possible bound for Hazan’s OFW. (c) allowing for multiple rounds of linear optimization only helps the constant in the regret bounds; (d) we can obtain optimized variations around the same theme, e.g., using $\beta_{t,s}=0$ all the way.
-This allows obtaining parameter-free algorithms, at the cost of worsened regret rates. (e) as a bonus, it allows to obtain numerical bound for an anytime variant of our OFW algorithm (where $T$ replaced by $t$ in parameters), showcasing that its behavior is close to that of the numerical bound depending on $T$.
+To circumvent this issue, we show how to adapt the SDP techniques to exploit/force structure (i.e., simplicity) in the resulting proofs, which we demonstrate with a certain potential-based proof strategy for OFW (see Section~\ref{sec:theo_proof}).
+Combining this with numerical insights in a constructive approach (see Section~\ref{sec:design_proof_theo}), we obtain an optimized regret bound of $1.74 L D T$ for a new variant of OFW (improving on the previous best known bound of $8 L D T$ from \cite{hazanIntroductionOnlineConvex2016}), along with its particularly simple and tight tuning for OFW.
+We then adapt this proof to an anytime variant tuning of OFW (where $T$ is replaced by $t$ in parameters), which to the best of our knowledge is the first direct regret guarantee for an anytime variant of OFW .

-On the negative side, whereas we provide a constructive approach to all those elements (including that of optimizing over the parameters of the algorithm) using convex optimization, those bounds are for a large part numerical and are often challenging to translate to closed-forms.
-This issue is discussed in Remark~\ref{rem_proofs_from_PEP}.
+Finally, we present numerical PEP evaluations of the exact worst-case regret of OFW, up to moderate horizon $T=100$, for Hazan's tuning~\cite{hazanIntroductionOnlineConvex2016,hazan2012projection}, our new tuning, and the numerical optimal tuning from the design SDP (Section~\ref{s:numerics}).
+Those numerics support the following claims: (a)~The design PEP allows to construct a likely minimax optimal OFW algorithm, and observe that its regret rate is $\Theta(T^{3/4})$ (implying a regret rate of $\Omega(T^{3/4})$ for all OFW tunings). (b)~Our (potential-based) bound for our version of OFW is not tight among non-potential-based bounds (best possible bound is about 2/3 of ours).
+Note that our theoretical bound for our OFW remains better than the best possible bound for Hazan’s OFW (and Hazan's bound is also suboptimal). (c)~The tight numerical bounds for our anytime tuning and our horizon-dependent tuning of OFW are close to each other. (d)~Allowing for multiple rounds of linear optimization per iteartion in~\eqref{eq:OFW_general} only helps the constant in the regret bounds. (e)~We can obtain optimized variations around the same theme, e.g., using $\beta_{t,s}=0$ all the way.
+This allows obtaining parameter-free algorithms, at the cost of worsened regret rates.